AlphaAlec/gymnast/README.md

 # Gymnast

-Gymnast is a simple SCSS grid designed for semantic and repsonsive css, inspired by Semantic.gs and Zurb's Foundation.
+Gymnast is a simple SCSS grid designed for semantic and responsive css, inspired by Semantic.gs and Zurb's Foundation.

 # What's Included